 I will list some points which I believe would help making the simulation study more compelling.
 These suggestions are nothing but a possible option, other ideas might be equally valid.
 As for point 1, it would be interesting -for example- to explore the coverage of the approximate posterior estimates on a set of several replicates.
 Another option could be to compare posterior estimates of the proposed approximate method with those obtained with standard MCMC (when the parametric form of the baseline hazard which generated the data is known).
 As for point 2, right now the only comparisons are rather qualitative and made only on the analysis of the real data sets of Sections 4.2 and 4.3.
 A comparison could be carried out also in the case of simulated data: one option that seems in line with how the material is presented would be to compare posterior inference obtained with the proposed method, with the one produced by the approach of Martino et al., (2011).
 Such comparison could be done under various settings, e.g. settings where the smoothness assumptions required by Martino and co-authors are met by the data generating process, and settings where the same requirements are not met.

-Response: We agree that the original simulation study in our manuscript is not very compelling, and we have expanded the simulation section based on the precious suggestion of the referee.
-The simulation section now contains two specific examples on which the proposed approximate inference method performs significantly better than the existing approximate inference method based on full likelihood, namely when the frailties are sparse, and when the true baseline hazard function is complicated.
+Response: The simulation section now contains two specific examples on which the proposed approximate inference method is shown to perform better than the existing approximate inference method based on full likelihood.
+This is shown to occur when the frailties are sparse, and when the true baseline hazard function is complicated.
 According to the suggestion from the referee, we have explored the coverage rates of approximate posterior credible intervals on a set of independent replicates for each method in each simulation example, and we have computed and compared the empirical MSE of each method.
 Also, as the referee has mentioned, we have now provided the simulation results under various settings (e.g. settings where the smoothness of baseline hazard is at different levels, settings where the sparsity of frailties is at different levels).

 Furthermore, we have expanded two data analysis examples to include the inferential result from MCMC method on partial likelihood.
 The revised examples both compared the posterior estimates of the proposed approximate method with MCMC, and demonstrated the computational efficiency of the proposed approach over MCMC.

-With these expansions in the simulation and example section, we believe the two questions mentioned by the referee are now satisfactorily answered in our revised manuscript.